+The WG has not decided yet on the exact timeframe and would welcome community input.

 Registrar of Record may deny a transfer request if ‘The transfer was requested within 60 days of the creation date as shown in the registry Whois record for the domain name’.

 Registrar of Record may deny a transfer request if ‘A domain name is within 60 days (or a lesser period to be determined) after being transferred (apart from being transferred back to the original Registrar in cases where both Registrars so agree and/or where a decision in the dispute resolution process so directs).
 "Transferred" shall only mean that an inter-registrar transfer has occurred in accordance with the procedures of this policy’.